sabof/es-lib/README.md

 * es-mapbuffer

 ```
-Perform FUNCTION inside a with-current-buffer for each member of
+Perform FUNCTION inside a 'with-current-buffer' for each member of BUFFER-LIST.
-BUFFER-LIST.
 ```

 * es-mark-symbol-at-point